"DRUG HOTEL" will be shot in places you WON’T see on a travel brochure. …The real, heroin-infested backstreets of a place that’s meaner…,

 Just one more thing: My screenplay contains a fair amount of profanity.

-(They also hold the fork and knife the correct way.)
+(They won’t hold the fork and knife the correct way, though.)

 Anyway, the choice is yours.